 What to know before wildlife watching

 It’s important to remember that these are wild animals.
-To protect them, there are wildlife watching rules in place, and all visitors are expected to follow them.
+Wildlife-watching rules are in place to protect them, and all visitors are expected to follow them.

 Common rules include: